 Nonprofit Search is a searchable database of profiles with information provided by nonprofits and validated by the Foundation team.
-It is designed to help you easily find nonprofits and learn more about its efforts.
-Each profile provides in-depth information about a nonprofit’s management, governance, financial health and programs.
-The content in a profile can help inform strategic financial investments and educate about quality of life issues that impact the community.
+It is designed to help you easily find nonprofits and learn more the nonprofit’s management, governance, financial health and programs.
+The content in a profile can help inform strategic grant-making and educate about quality of life issues that impact the community.

 In cooperation with other community foundations around the country, Central Florida Foundation was one of the pioneers of this resource and was one of the first in the country to have it.Search Now